mig4ng/stcp/README.md

 ## Screenshots

-Here are some screenshots of the app, and also a screenshot how the official page loads on mobile.
+Here are some screenshots of the app, and also a screenshot how the official page loads on mobile (for comparison).
 It works but is very hard to interact and read, that's why when I was in college I had this in my bucket list of things to do.

 | Main Page | Bus Stop Page | Official Page |
 |-----------|---------------|---------------|